 Number Two: The Assassination of Archduke Franz Ferdinand

-Franz Ferdinand (the Archduke not the band), survived the first assassination attempt as the bomb the nationalists chucked at them managed to roll off the back of the vehicle and injure other people instead.
-It’s amazing the assassins managed to get anywhere at all considering how well thought out their plans seemed to be.
+Franz Ferdinand survived the first assassination attempt.
+The bomb the nationalists simply threw rolled off the back of his vehicle and injured other people instead.
+Really, it’s amazing the assassins got anywhere at all considering how well thought-out their plans seemed to be.

-Every student who is forced to sit through the history of WW1 knows that the assassination of Franz Ferdinand is essentially to blame for starting the war.
-Before anyone knew it the peace between Europe’s superpowers collapsed.
+Before anyone knew it, the peace between Europe’s superpowers collapsed.
 It only took a week for the countries to line up and start firing at each other, all because of the death of one Archduke.

-Europe may have managed to retain the peace long enough to come to an agreement that didn’t result in the deaths of thousands of people.
-A young Adolf Hitler would never have gained massive resentment for the Jewish people in his regiment, and WW2 and the Holocaust might never have happened.
+Europe may have kept the peace long enough to come to an agreement that didn’t result in the deaths of thousands of people.
+A young Adolf Hitler would never have fought in the War and gained massive resentment for the Jewish people in his regiment, and WW2 and the Holocaust might never have happened.

 The last part might be a bit of a stretch; but still, Princip has a lot to answer for.

 If you haven’t heard of the Cuban Missile Crisis, think of it as a game of nuclear war chicken played between the world’s biggest superpowers—Russia and the USA.